pulp-platform/bender/README.md

 - **Tool**: You should set exactly one of the following to indicate with which tool you are working.

-  - `vsim`: Set this target when working with Siemens vsim.
+  - `vsim`: Set this target when working with ModelSim vsim.
 Automatically set by the *bender-vsim* plugin.

+  - `vcs`: Set this target when working with Synopsys VCS.
+Automatically set by the *bender-vcs* plugin.

   - `synopsys`: Set this target when working with Synopsys Design Compiler.
 Automatically set by the *bender-synopsys* plugin.